10 Eco-Dive Resorts in Indonesia: Sustainable Scuba Vacation

 Wakatobi Dive Resort, Sulawesi

 This eco-friendly dive resort in Southeast Sulawesi is a paradise for scuba divers and nature lovers alike.
-It provides easy access to some of the Indonesia’s best diving and snorkelling spots, including an extensive house reef.
+It provides easy access to some of Indonesia’s best diving and snorkelling spots, including an extensive house reef.

 With the support of the local community, Wakatobi Dive Resort helped establish one of the largest privately-funded marine reserves on the planet.
 It’s a testament to their dedication to marine conservation.